oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 - Provide an extendable framework for making state-of-the-art anonymisation methods accessible to a wider audience in NAV IT by lowering the barriers to use.

 ### The Product - ARX as a Service
 ARX as a Service refers to the group of products that make up the ARX as a Service ecosystem.
 The center piece of this ecosystem is the micro service named ARXaaS.
-Addidtionally to ARXaaS there are two client products that provides user friendly usage of the service.
+Addidtionally to ARXaaS there are two clients named PyARXaaS and WebARXaaS. these products provide Python and WEB usage of the service.

 #### Current situation
 There are several products in the anonymization/de-identification space.
 But the tools fall mainly into two categories: